 Welcome to Independent Living Housing Society (ILHS)!
-ILHS supports people with intellectual disabilities together with their families and support networks by promoting their full citizenship and inclusion in the community.
+ILHS supports people with diverse abilities together with their families and support networks by promoting their full citizenship and inclusion in the community.
 We help by arranging services and supports the Individual may require.
 As an Individual support contractor, your services provide opportunities for Individuals to grow, make friends, participate, learn, have fun and make choices for themselves.
 We believe this helps highlight Individual abilities and create a stronger more welcoming and inclusive community, and that benefits us all.

-The people you provide support to are adults with intellectual disabilities.
+The people you provide support to are adults with diverse abilities.
 In this guide, we refer to the people receiving support, Individuals supported.
-We refer to you as the caregiver, contractor or support contractor.
-The service you provide is intended to enhance the Individuals' lifestyle through recreational, leisure and community opportunities that support their dignity, selfdetermination, and acceptance.
-Activities usually take place in the Individual's home, and or community.
+We refer to you as the caregiver, contractor, or support contractor.
+The service you provide is intended to enhance the Individuals' lifestyle through recreational, leisure and community opportunities that support their dignity, self-determination, and acceptance.
+Activities usually take place in the Individual's home, and σ community.
 The activities you support the person with are based on the Individual's personal goals.
 They may include recreational activities, life skills development, personal care assistance, financial management, meal planning or job development.
-Whatever the needs the Individual may have, we arrange the support based on the Individual's unique needs and lifestyle preferences.
+Whatever the needs the Individual may have, we arrange the support based on their identified goals.
+We do that by contracting with people to provide the support based on the Individual's unique needs and lifestyle preferences.

 Support worker arrangements vary widely and depend on the unique needs of the family and Individuals you are working with.
 It may be for a few hours a week, overnight, or a few days at a time.
 It can be on a regular basis with a specific schedule, or it may be just occasionally throughout the month.
-Whatever your particular arrangement will be, we thank you for taking on this important role and trust that you will find it a rewarding experience.
+Whatever your arrangement will be, we thank you for taking on this important role and trust that you will find it a rewarding experience.